jflum/jflum.github.io/project2.md

 ![screenshot](images/p2f2.jpg)
 *Figure 2.
 The contents of the 'index.html' sample file.*

-Note that while ‘index.html’ contains a syntactically correct link to another page, ‘pokemon.html,’ this page was not included as a parameter, and therefore is invalid (it cannot be visited).
+You may notice that while ‘index.html’ contains a syntactically correct link to another page, ‘pokemon.html,’ this page was not included as a parameter, and therefore is invalid (it cannot be visited).
 Let’s run the program again, but include both files (Fig. 3).
 We now see an expected output for ‘index.html.’
 That is, it can visit the one and only link contained within it.
-But what about the links a subsequent page could visit?
-While the output here is correct given our input, we are still not accounting for all recursively visited pages in this example.
+But what about the links subsequent pages could visit?
+The output here is correct given our input, however we are still not accounting for all recursively visitable pages in this example.

 ![screenshot](images/p2f3.jpg)
 *Figure 3.
 Program output with 'pages/index.html' and 'pages/pokemon.html as parameters.*